 The final step in your DIY knockdown ceiling texture project is to the scrape across the textured compound with a knockdown knife.
 Only flatten the texture, do not completely remove it.
 This is controlled by the amount of pressure you place on the knife as you pull over the ceiling.
 The knife smoothes the textured peaks, creating a random maze design.
 Once all of the peaks and large mounds are smooth and flattened across the entire ceiling, allow the space to dry for at least 48 hours before you begin painting.

 Step 5.
 PAINT

-If you’re going the rolling route, I would strongly suggest getting an extension pole for your paint roller and apply similar to wall paint.
+To roll on the paint, use an extension pole for your paint roller and apply similar to wall paint.
 One of us usually cuts in along the edges while the other comes behind and rolls.
-We also always buy the paint that has the primer within.
-Because trust us- when your done with your first coat your neck is going to hate you if you have to do it all over again. haha!
+We also always buy paint with primer in it because, trust us, when you’re done with your first coat your neck is going to hate you if you have to do it all over again. haha!

 We can’t wait to see your projects.
 Show us what you’ve done by submitting here and tag us @remodelaholic and @construction2style and so we can give ya some love.
 Happy Renovating!

 Originally published 10.29.2016 // Updated 07.11.2019